CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 ##### Database Flexibility
 The Payroll Feature offers the versatility to read employee and timesheet data from either a MySQL database or CSV files.
 This flexibility enables the system to adapt to diverse data sources, enhancing its compatibility and practicality.

-##### Graphical User Interface
-The Payroll Feature offers an intuitive and visually appealing GUI.
-This GUI facilitates effortless interaction with the salary calculation process.
-Users can easily select employees, adjust timesheet information, and initiate salary calculations, all through a streamlined and user-friendly interface.

 #### GUI Functionality
-The graphical interface (GUI) of the Payroll Feature provides an array of functionalities that enhance user experience and streamline salary calculations.
-It is accessed through the manager portal.
+The graphical interface (GUI) of the Payroll Feature is accessed through the manager portal.

 **Employee List**: The GUI displays a list of employees, presenting their id, names and key information.
 **Employee Selection**: Manager can select individual employees from the list for whom they want to calculate salaries.